CFSAN-Biostatistics/CSP2/README.md

       ```
   **Conclusions**

-  Based on these results, the assembly of Read_Set_A has only 1 SNP relative to the lab control strain, suggesting a high likelihood of potential contamination.
-Read_Set_B is 49 SNPs from the control strain, and likely represents independent data.
+  Based on these results, the assembly provided by the DNA sequencing facility had only 1 SNP relative to the lab control strain, but the read data was over 40 SNPs away, suggesting that the wrong assembly was packaged with the read data.

 ## SNP Pipeline Mode (Example)
 *Situation*: You dug 10 soil samples and isolated a single microbe from each.
 You want to check the relatedness of the cultured isolates.